Stochastic heat differences between many-particle and density field descriptions: Many-polymer solution

-\black{ {\it --- Projection of internal degrees of freedom ---} \\ One of the projections is to trace just a single monomer by eliminating the degrees of freedom of the other monomers.
+One of the projections is to trace just a single monomer by eliminating the degrees of freedom of the other monomers.
 Although this is neither the conventional Mori's nor Zwanzig's operator~(see a review~\cite{PhysRep_Schilling_2022}), the projections to trace only a single monomer is considered as the variant of the projection operators.
-For simplicity, let a linear polymer consisting of $N+1$ monomers be in one dimensional space.
+For simplicity, let a linear polymer consisting of $N+1$ monomers be in one-dimensional space.
 The projection operator to extract $n$-th monomer is defined as

 where a configuration of the single polymer assigned by $(x_0,x_1,\cdots,x_N)$ from the one chain end is specified by